How Shingle Weight Affects Roof Performance and Longevity

 Metal or composite roofing: weight varies widely

 For most homes in Villa Ridge, asphalt shingles are the most common.
-And even within that category, shingle weight can vary by 100 lbs or more per square.
+And even within that category, weight can vary by 100 lbs or more per square.

 Why Shingle Weight Matters to Home Buyers